A novel class of functionals for perturbative algebraic quantum field theory: The Koszul complex for smooth functionals

-is past compact.
-As an example of such a function, we might select two Cauchy surfaces for $M$, one lying strictly in the future of the other, and set $\theta$ equal to zero to the past and equal to one to the future, varying smoothly between the two surfaces.
+Our main trick is to decompose a general configuration $\varphi$ into a part along Sol, and a complementary part.
+For this, we first define a projection on the solution space.
+This projection is not unique as there is no canonical structure, like an inner product, that we can use to define it.
+We parameterise the arbitrariness of our approach by a function $\theta$, with the property that \begin{itemize} \item $\{x \in M \: | \: \theta(x)=0\}$ is future compact, and \item $\{x \in M \: | \: \theta(x)=1\}$ is past compact. \end{itemize} As an example of such a function, we might select two Cauchy surfaces for $M$, one lying strictly in the future of the other, and set $\theta$ equal to zero to the past and equal to one to the future, varying smoothly between the two surfaces.
 Later, the proof of the time-slice axiom will boil down to making a judicious choice for $\theta$, but for now we allow it to be arbitrary.

 We define the following operator:

 which is well-defined due to the support properties of $\theta$.
 It is a one-sided inverse to $P$, as it satisfies

 Using this map, we can define a projection onto the solution space: